AgrawalAmey/agrawalamey.github.io/_posts/2018-03-29-lessons-from-conducting-machine-learning-course-with-jupyter-notebooks.md

   Notebooks.
 image: images/projects/nnfl-app.png
 layout: post

 ---
 ### Prologue

 In recent years the popularity of machine learning and related courses has skyrocketed in BITS Pilani.
-Though during my junior year seven courses related to machine learning and data science were offered and each containing a term project none of these courses taught programming nuances required to implement these projects.
-I solved assignments from Stanford's [CS 231n](http://cs231n.stanford.edu) and [CS 224d](http://cs224d.stanford.edu/) in my free time to learn NumPy and TensorFlow however  with six courses and three term project it easily becomes a strenuous task.
+Though during my junior year seven machine learning and data science courses were offered in Pilani, none taught the programming nuances required to effectively use the learnings in practice.
+I solved assignments from Stanford's [CS 231n](http://cs231n.stanford.edu) and [CS 224d](http://cs224d.stanford.edu/) in my free time to learn NumPy and TensorFlow however with six courses and three term project it was a strenuous task.
 Hence, [Nikhil Verma](https://nikhilweee.github.io) and I approached our project adviser Prof. Bhanot with some ideas to introduce Python-based learning components in her course on Neural Networks and Fuzzy Logic.
 Over the summers we charted the plan for the course and decided to have three assignments each followed by a programming test.
-As a team of five senior year teaching assistants during we introduced the updated course during fall 2017.
+Along with three other senior year teaching assistants we introduced the updated course during fall 2017.

 ### Original Setup

 Jupyter notebooks were the obvious choice for creating assignments.
 But the students who opted for the course came from diverse backgrounds.
 About half of them had never programmed in Python, the majority of EE students had programming experience limited to C and Matlab.
-With 150 registered students, we did not want them to spend time setting up Python environment.
-Following are the tools we employed to conduct the programming components considering the aforementioned constraints
+We did not want them to spend time setting up Python environment.
+Following are the tools we employed to conduct the programming components considering the aforementioned constraints,

 **Assignment Distribution:**  We used [Azure Notebooks](https://notebooks.azure.com/nnfl/libraries) to distribute assignments and tutorials for the course.
 Students could directly clone the assignment libraries and click to launch the notebooks.